Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Toowong has 71 active public transport stops offering a mix of ferry, train, and bus services.
-These stops are served by 110 individual routes, collectively facilitating 7,199 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 130 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward.
-Car remains the primary mode of transport at 60%, followed by train at 14% and bus at 10%.
-Vehicle ownership averages 0.8 per dwelling, lower than the regional average.
+These stops are served by 110 routes, collectively facilitating 7,199 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 130 meters from the nearest stop.
+Primarily residential, most commutes are outward-bound.
+Cars dominate at 60%, followed by train at 14% and bus at 10%.
+Vehicle ownership averages 0.8 per dwelling, below regional average.

-According to the 2021 Census, 29.9% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 1,028 trips per day across all routes, equating to approximately 101 weekly trips per stop.
+Notably, 29.9% of residents work from home (2021 Census).
+Service frequency averages 1,028 trips daily across all routes, equating to approximately 101 weekly trips per stop.

 Frequently Asked Questions - Transport